Award Information - Withdrawal Information

 Withdrawing has a negative impact on your Satisfactory Academic Progress status, and as a result, you may lose eligibility for future financial aid (including loans).
 This is because classes that you withdraw from are considered 'attempted' but not 'completed,' and therefore your cumulative completion rate will suffer.
 Please review the Satisfactory Academic Progress Standards for more information.

 If you do not earn any credits (all NC's, F's, dropped and/or audited classes), and you cannot prove that you attended beyond the 60% point of the term, it is considered an unofficial withdrawal, and you are subject to the same consequences outlined above.
-Students who are able to verify attendance beyond the 60% date may submit supporting documentation to the Financial Aid Office.
+Students who are able to verify attendance beyond the 60% date may submit supporting documentation to Financial Aid.
 The student must submit supporting documentation within 30 days from the date of the notification of return calculation letter.
 Recalculations for aid eligibility will not be perforned for documentation received after that date.

 Financial Consequences of Withdrawal: